A Year in a Post

 After a burger for lunch I hustled up to JillDeal’s in Milford, PA for the every other week “Sit & Knit” from 5-7pm.
 There is something delightful about sitting and knitting with others in person – nothing wrong with online friendships, but nothing replaces face-to-face contact.
 We all found a little something to add to the stash, a couple of us snapping up a couple of balls of Kidsilk Haze after watching Wendy knitting a bobble ended scarf destined to be felted using a Nicky Epstein pattern.

-Well, here's the results of my shopping spree this week.
 My first skein of Schafer Anne, Wildfoote for WWII Vet's socks, Tofutsies, and a couple of balls of Kidsilk Haze.
 The KSH may be turned into scarves for Christmas gifts if the socks are done quickly.

 Next weekend Jill’s teaching a workshop in “Finishing” that I’ve signed up for.
 In the next few days I’ll need to finish 16 squares in various patterns as prep work.
 OTN Briggs & Little Regal in an oatmeal color on size 6 straights.
 So it’s back to knitting for me as I try to make 2-3 squares a day.
 I’m hoping to avoid my usual mad rush of stitching in the parking lot just before the program begins!
 6 down - 10 to go